Enneagram Perceived Weaknesses are Actually Linked to Your Greatest Gifts

 Reframing “weaknesses” is not the same as justifying bad behavior.

 If you’re a therapist or mental health professional looking to integrate more concepts like this into your practice, I have a course for that!
-I teach it several times per year.
+I teach it a couple times per year.
 Check now to see if registration for my next session is currently open!